earth-system-radiation/rte-rrtmgp-cpp/README.md

 Contacts: Robert Pincus and Eli Mlawer
 email: rrtmgp@aer.com

-This C++ interface can be downloaded from https://github.com/earth-system-radiation/rte-rrtmgp-cpp
+This C++ implementation can be downloaded from https://github.com/earth-system-radiation/rte-rrtmgp-cpp

-Contact: Chiel van Heerwaarden
+Contacts: Chiel van Heerwaarden and Menno Veerman
-email: chiel.vanheerwaarden@wur.nl
+email: chiel.vanheerwaarden@wur.nl (question on the C++ implementation)
+email: menno.veerman@wur.nl (question on the ray tracer)

 Use and duplication is permitted under the terms of the BSD 3-clause license, see http://opensource.org/licenses/BSD-3-Clause